trustedcareers/mvpplatform/README.md

 Open [http://localhost:3001](http://localhost:3001) (or whatever port is shown in terminal) with your browser.

-**Current Status:** Core analysis system is functional with personalized contract analysis, clause-by-clause breakdown, and database storage working end-to-end.
+**Current Status:** Core analysis system is functional with personalized contract analysis, clause-by-clause breakdown, database storage, and PDF export working end-to-end.

 ---